-- When an Action is called on Spark RDD at a high level, Spark submits the operator graph to the DAG Scheduler.
+- When we call an Action on Spark RDD at a high level, Spark submits the operator graph to the DAG Scheduler.

-- Operators are divided into stages of the task in the DAG Scheduler.
+- Divide the operators into stages of the task in the DAG Scheduler.
 A stage contains task based on the partition of the input data.
 The DAG scheduler pipelines operators together.
-For example, map operators are scheduled in a single stage.
+For example, map operators schedule in a single stage.

-- The stages are passed on to the Task Scheduler.
+- The stages pass on to the Task Scheduler.
 It launches task through cluster manager.
 The dependencies of stages are unknown to the task scheduler.